zerocarbthirty/twitch/README.md

     &scope=chat_login
     &state=[your provided unique token]

-Open the link in any browser.
+Copy and paste the link into any browser.

 If you did everything properly, Twitch should come up and ask you to authorize your own App to use your Twitch account.